-- Section 38.2-511 of the Code of Virginia requires insurers to maintain a complete record of complaints since the last financial examination was conducted pursuant to § 38.2-1317 of the Code of Virginia. - There are record retention requirements in various termination statutes: S§ 38.2-231, 38.2-2113, and 38.2-2208 of the Code of Virginia.
-These statutes require an insurer to maintain all records relating to the cancellation and refusal to renew as well as premium increases greater than 25% and reductions in coverage on policies to which these statutes apply for one year from the date of the action taken by the insurer. - With respect to claims on policies issued in Virginia, insurers shall maintain all data and documentation for all open and closed files for the current year and, at a minimum, the three preceding calendar years.
-Insurers should review 14 VAC 5-400-30 for all related requirements. - Public adjusters operating in Virginia shall retain records pertaining to each claim handled for a minimum of five years after the claim is settled.
-(See § 38.2-1845.15 of the Code of Virginia.) - Licensees subject to Chapter 18 of Title 38.2 of the Code of Virginia shall retain all their records relative to insurance transactions for the three previous calendar years unless more specific requirements apply.
-Records of premium quotations which are not accepted by the insured or prospective insured need not be kept.
-(See § 38.21809 of the Code of Virginia.)
+- Section 38.2-511 of the Code of Virginia requires insurers to maintain a complete record of their complaints since the last examination was conducted pursuant to § 38.2-1317 of the Code of Virginia, which refers to financial examinations. - There are record retention requirements in various termination statutes: S§ 38.2-231, 38.2-2113, and 38.2-2208 of the Code of Virginia.
+These statutes require an insurer to maintain all records relating to the cancellation and refusal to renew as well as premium increases greater than 25% and reductions in coverage on policies to which these statutes apply for one year from the date of the action taken by the insurer.